 António Jorge Gonçalves was born in Lisbon (Portugal).
 Graduated in Graphic Design from the Lisbon School of Fine Arts, António took a Master’s degree in Theatre Design at the Slade School of Fine Art in London.
 He has teached at IADE and Restart art schools and at Universidade Nova de Lisboa.
 Storytelling through images is […]

 Born in 1973, André is an illustrator, a graphic artist and an architect.
 Graduated in Architecture from the University of São Paulo in 1999.
 He participated in the Bratislava Biennial of Illustration (Slovakia) and in the Book Fair of Montreuil (France).
 Since 2006 he illustrates the section Esquina of Piaui magazine.
 He developed prints for […]

 Ana Pessoa was born in Lisbon, in 1982.
-She’s an author of young adult books, all of them published by Planeta Tangerina.
-Her books have been translated in Brazil, Mexico and Colombia and have received several national and international recognitions: Maria Rosa Colaço Award (2018), White Ravens catalogue (2015, 2017), Branquinho da Fonseca Prize (2011). […]
+She’s an author of children and young adult books, all of them published by Planeta Tangerina.
+Her books have been translated in Brazil, Mexico, Colombia, Serbia, Chile and the Netherlands and have received several awards by institutions like FNLIJ (Brazil), Banco del Libro (Venezuela), Fundación Cuatrogatos (USA), International […]

 While growing up, Ana was lucky enough to live right next to the beach.
 That’s where she used to spend most of her time — not only diving in the sea, but also exploring tide pools, taking walks and seeking fossils.
 As Ana grew up, she always kept her interest and curiosity towards the sea. […]